Shiva007111/nvim_basic_setup/README.md

+Start with installing neovim

+sudo apt install nvim

-Install LSP into the manual server to get started as below
+Install LSP after cloning the repos into the manual server to get started as below

 git clone https://github.com/LuaLS/lua-language-server